Dental Assistant Program

 Dental assistant programs can be thought of as providing training for three basic job function components: clinical, laboratory, and administrative.
 Each component is extremely important to the daily duties of dental assistants, and together these three components provide a fully inclusive description of a dental assistant’s job.

 The clinical component of dental assistant programs would teach the skills vital to the dental work performed on the patient.
-Among these courses would be classes that teach the methods of sterilization and disinfection of dental instruments and equipment.
-Dental assistants would also receive some radiologic training so as to allow them to safely perform and process x-ray images of patients’ teeth and surrounding skeletal anatomy.
+Among these courses would be classes that teach the methods of sterilization and disinfection of dental instruments and

 What does dental assistant laboratory training consist of?